Review of Corporate Sustainability Reporting Directive (CSRD)

 The proposal aims to reduce the burden of requirements and the number of companies that have to report on corporate sustainability under the CSRD.

-The following proposed changes are those most likely to have impacts on agri-food suppliers in low and middle-income countries.
+The following proposed changes are those most likely to impact agri-food suppliers in low- and middle-income countries.

-• Voluntary reporting for SMEs: SMEs not falling within the scope of the CSRD can report voluntarily on sustainability.
+- Voluntary reporting for SMEs: small and medium enterprises (SMEs) not falling within the scope of the CSRD can report voluntarily on sustainability.
 The Commission proposes to adopt a standard for SMEs based on the Voluntary reporting standard for SMEs (VSME) published by the European Financial Reporting Advisory Group (EFRAG).

-• Limit information burden on smaller companies: reporting companies will only be able to request the information set out in the VSME from companies with fewer than 1,000 employees.
-They will be able to collect additional sustainability information that is commonly shared between companies in the sector concerned.
+- Limit information to be requested from smaller companies: larger companies that have to report, and thus need to obtain information from supplier companies with fewer than 1,000 employees, will only be able to ask for the information included in the VSME.
+They will be able to collect additional sustainability information that is commonly shared between companies in the sector concerned

 Why?